mysteryjeans/doorstep/README.md

 $ npm install -g less yuglify
 ```

-Demo repository is following master branch on Doorsale, so you should pull changes frequently to keep things synchronized and running smoothly, see [demo project](https://github.com/mysteryjeans/doorsale-demo) readme for more details.
+Demo repository is following master branch on Doorstep, so you should pull changes frequently to keep things synchronized and running smoothly, see [demo project](https://github.com/mysteryjeans/doorstep-demo) readme for more details.

 ## Development

-Doorsale is yet to be production ready, there are few tasks left in completeness, listed as follows.
+Doorstep is yet to be production ready, there are few tasks left in completeness, listed as follows.

 - Unit tests
 - Backoffice administration